sezer-muhammed/sezer-muhammed/README.md

 Feel free to dive into my GitHub repositories or connect with me for a chat about technology, life, and everything in between.

 ### Skills at a Glance
-- **AI & Machine Learning**: Python, PyTorch, YOLO, NLP, Deep Learning
+- **AI & Machine Learning**: NLP, Transformers, CNNs, Deep Learning from Theory to Implementation
 - **Robotics**: C++, ROS2, Gazebo
 - **Web Development**: HTML, CSS, JavaScript, Django, React
 - **Entrepreneurship & Academia**: Strategic Planning, Scientific Writing, Public Speaking